 A look at technology ETFs

-An exchange-traded fund, or ETF, is a fund that invests in multiple stocks but is sold like a single stock that tracks a certain index and trades on a major stock exchange.
-It’s a way to own a market sector without having to rely on specific stocks.
+An exchange-traded fund, or ETF, is a fund that invests in multiple shares but is sold like a single share that tracks a certain index and trades on a major stock exchange.
+It’s a way to own a market sector without having to rely on specific shares.
 For example, you might buy an ETF of all 200 shares in the S&P/ASX 200 Index or just a smaller ETF tracking biotech companies.

 Just like a mutual fund, an ETF has an expense ratio, meaning that a percentage of the fund’s assets are used to cover management and other costs.
 The expense ratio includes management fees, advertising fees, and administrative fees.
 It’s expressed as the percentage of the fund’s assets that are used to cover operating expenses each year.
 In a broad sense, lower is better, but you should look at overall returns and not just the expense ratio when considering an ETF.